Site Logo

 I was having lunch with a friend of mine on Friday and we had a conversation that I thought would be a good topic for my blog: The importance of setting goals.
 There are a lot of talented and capable people out there that would be in far better off positions had they set goals and made their important life decisions based on achieving those goals rather than moving through their daily lives rudderless (even if they didn’t know it at the time).

-Goals can help you achieve many things by focusing your energies toward the objective.
-I decided that I wanted to become a Fellow in the American Institute of Architects (FAIA) so I went in to my local chapter, had a conversation with the executive director to find out what type of things I would need to do in order to accomplish this goal.
+Goals can help you achieve many things by focusing your energies on the objective.
+I decided that I wanted to become a Fellow in the American Institute of Architects (FAIA) so I went into my local chapter, and had a conversation with the executive director to find out what type of things I would need to do in order to accomplish this goal.
 This process put me on the path where I started off participating on a committee, and then the next year I chaired that committee, always escalating the responsibilities of my role.
-I chaired the Dallas Chapter’s Gala event – the chapters largest and most high profile fund-raising event where we set a new record high for the total amount of money ever raised.
-The next committee I was a part of was a committee of two where we helped prepare the governance for the new Dallas Center for Architecture (DCFA) which involved identifying and establishing a dialogue with the outside groups that would participate in the center, and determining that a full time program director for the DCFA was needed.
+I chaired the Dallas Chapter’s Gala event – the chapter’s largest and most high-profile fund-raising event where we set a new record high for the total amount of money ever raised.
+The next committee I was a part of was a committee of two where we helped prepare the governance for the new Dallas Center for Architecture (DCFA) which involved identifying and establishing a dialogue with the outside groups that would participate in the center, and determining that a full-time program director for the DCFA was needed.
 The following year I chaired the AIA’s home tour committee – the chapter’s largest public outreach effort.
-Only in its third year, we were able to build upon the previous years’ momentum and increase the total number of visitors to the event while spending less money.
+Only in its third year, we were able to build upon the previous year’s momentum and increase the total number of visitors to the event while spending less money.

 For my efforts, I was presented with the AIA’s Young Architect of the Year award – something that I am proud of receiving because it is an award presented to me from within my peer group.
 The next steps to my goal involve participating on a state level and then on a national level.
 By having a goal, the number of decisions to make is reduced and my energies are focused.

-You can look at the procession of events that I just described and see how an established goal (become FAIA) was broken down into objectives (participate in the AIA at the Local, State, and National levels) and then tasks (participate and chair certain committee’s).
+You can look at the procession of events that I just described and see how an established goal (becoming FAIA) was broken down into objectives (participate in the AIA at the Local, State, and National levels) and then tasks (participate and chair certain committees).
 I established this goal about 5 years ago and the process of achieving this goal has shaped several important decisions for me.

 even better stuff from Life of an Architect